 Furthermore, applicants must possess proficiency in English as demonstrated by the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-LL.M. applicants need to score approximately 90 on the Internet-based test (equivalents: 575-computer-based, 235-paper) of the TOEFL or 6.5 on the IELTS to be competitive for admission to the program.
+LL.M. applicants must score a minimum of 80 on the TOEFL iBT, with at least a score of 20 in each the speaking and writing sections or at least 6.5 on the IELTS with no band score under 6.0 to be considered for admission to the program.

-To apply for the 2014 - 2015 LL.M. program, please visit Law School Admission Council.
-The 2014 - 2015 LL.M. program application is currently available.
+To apply for the 2015 - 2016 LL.M. program, please visit Law School Admission Council.
+The 2015 - 2016 LL.M. program application will become available through the LSAC website on August 1, 2014.
 For supplemental information for prospective international students, click here.

 As part of your online application you will be required to submit the following documents directly to LSAC: